New Moon on

 Moon after descending node

-2 days after descending node on 27 July 2011 at 12:03 in ♊ Gemini.
-The Moon is located south of the ecliptic over the following 9 days, until the lunar orbit crosses from South to North in ascending node on 9 August 2011 at 06:35 in ♐ Sagittarius.
+2 days after descending node on 27 July 2011 at 12:03 in ♊ Gemini the Moon is positioned south of the ecliptic over the following 9 days until the lunar crosses the ecliptic again from South to North in ascending node on 9 August 2011 at 06:35 in ♐ Sagittarius.

 Moon after northern standstill

-3 days since the previous standstill on 27 July 2011 at 03:02 in ♊ Gemini when the Moon has reached North declination of ∠23.333°, the lunar orbit is extending southward over the next 9 days to face maximum declination of ∠-23.270° at the point of next southern standstill on 8 August 2011 at 23:15 in ♐ Sagittarius.
+3 days since the last northern standstill on 27 July 2011 at 03:02 in ♊ Gemini when the Moon has reached North declination of ∠23.333° the lunar orbit is extending southward over the next 9 days to face maximum declination of ∠-23.270° at the point of next southern standstill on 8 August 2011 at 23:15 in ♐ Sagittarius.

 Sun-Moon-Earth syzygy